tedwards2412/ripple/README.md

 ### Installation

-Ripple is still in its development stage and therefore has not been made available installable directly through pip yet.
-Instead, one can install using
+Ripple is still in development so should be used.
+Currently IMRPhenomD is tested extensively, but more waveforms will be added as they are developed.
+Ripple can be installed using

 ```
-git clone git@github.com:tedwards2412/ripple.git
-cd ripple
-pip3 install .
+pip3 install ripplegw
 ```

 ### Generating a waveform and its derivative